Premier League: Origins

 Negotiations took place in 1988 under the threat of ten clubs forming a "super league".
 They were persuaded to stay, but with leading clubs securing the bulk of the deal.
 The talks also revealed that the bigger clubs would need the entire First Division to gain enough support for a future breakaway.
 By the early 1990s, such a move was again being considered, especially as clubs faced the financial burden of stadium upgrades recommended by the Taylor Report.

-In 1990, the managing director of London Weekend Television (LWT), Greg Dyke, met with the representatives of the "Big Five" football clubs in England (Manchester United, Liverpool, Tottenham Hotspur, Everton, and Arsenal) over a dinner.
+In 1990, the managing director of London Weekend Television (LWT), Greg Dyke, met the representatives of the "Big Five" football clubs in England (Manchester United, Liverpool, Tottenham Hotspur, Everton, and Arsenal) over a dinner.
 The meeting was to pave the way for a breakaway from the Football League.
 Dyke believed that it would be more lucrative for LWT if only the larger clubs in the country were featured on national television and wanted to establish whether the clubs would be interested in a larger share of television rights money.
 The five clubs agreed with the suggestion and decided to press ahead with it; however, the league would have no credibility without the backing of the Football Association, and so David Dein of Arsenal held talks to see whether the FA were receptive to the idea.
 The FA did not have an amicable relationship with the Football League at the time and considered it a way to weaken the Football League's position.
 The FA released a report in June 1991, Blueprint for the Future of Football, that supported the plan for the Premier League, with the FA as the ultimate authority that would oversee the breakaway league.